 Headstocks were initially the same style as the pre-Gibson Epiphone models, i.e. two sided, and not that different to the Gibson headstock profile.
-Perhaps this was the reason that in late 1963, Epiphone solid body headstocks were redesigned with a single-sided batwing design.
+Perhaps this was the reason that in the second half of 1963, Epiphone solid body headstocks were redesigned with a single-sided batwing design.

 1961 'guitars, basses, amplifiers' catalogue